Four Continents Figure Skating Championships cumulative medal count

-Patrick Chan from Canada has won the most gold medals in the men's singles (with three).
-No one men's single skater won two back-to-back titles.
-Li Chengjiang from China and Evan Lysacek from the United States share the record for the most total medals (with five medal each).
-The most silver medals were won by Li Chengjiang and Yuzuru Hanyu from Japan (with three each) while Yan Han from China hold the record for the most bronze medals (with three).
+Patrick Chan of Canada has won the most gold medals in the men's singles (with three).
+No one men's singles skater won back-to-back titles.
+Li Chengjiang of China and Evan Lysacek of the United States share the record for the most total medals (with five medals each).
+Li is also tied with Yuzuru Hanyu of Japan for winning the most silver medals (with three each), while Yan Han of China holds the record for winning the most bronze medals (with three).

 Total medal count by nation